top of page

 The Society celebrated the museum’s fiftieth anniversary in 2016.
 It is one of only a few mid-nineteenth century warehouses still standing on the I&M Canal.

 He had the building constructed as a warehouse and general store to serve the needs of the canal traffic.
-Some accounts say the general store was really a company store for the cement company because in this store a man could pay his bill for board, doctor, food, and clothing.
+Some accounts say the general store was really a company store for the cement company; in this store, a man could pay his bill for board, the doctor, food, and clothing.
 Clark sold everything a man could ever need, from whiskey at 25 cents a quart to coffins that ranged in price from $2.50 to $4.
 One could also pay at the store for a team and wagon to take the coffin to the cemetery.
+When he was made Postmaster of Utica in 1849 the warehouse and store became Utica’s first post office.

-Clark sold the building in the 1880s and a succession of owners used it as a livery and feed stable.
+Clark sold the building in the 1880s, and a succession of owners used it as a livery and feed stable.
 One of the last owners ran a shuttle service, carrying passengers from the Rock Island Railroad station to the Starved Rock ferry.
 As automobiles became increasingly popular he switched from horses to an automobile service.
 And the building was known as “Manly’s Garage.”
-One of the last businesses in the building was a car wash.
+One of the last businesses in the building was a car wash!

 The Illinois State Historical Society presented the Society and Museum with the Award of Merit for local and regional history in 1969 for turning the warehouse into a museum.
-Two years later the Society received the National Award of Merit for preserving a landmark and turning into an interpretive history center.
+Two years later the Society received the National Award of Merit for preserving a landmark and turning into an interpretive history center!
 Only three other museums have received this honor.
-It still retains all its natural charm, including the foot square exposed support timbers.
+It still retains all of its natural charm, including the foot square exposed support timbers.

-Saved from the wrecker’s ball in 1963, the building has served as the headquarters of the historical society for more than 50 years.
+Saved from the wrecker’s ball in 1963, the building has served as the beloved headquarters of the historical society for more than 50 years.

 Heritage Center